andkar73/ga4_counter/README.md

 Before data is fetched the three tables are truncated to avoid updates problems.

 This approach is tested on a site with approximately 10 000 nodes and taxonomy terms without any problem.

-If this module causes performance problems we can process the nodes in batches by using the Queue API.
+If you experience a problem with this module please let me know by creating an issue.